-- Treat your cabinets as you would your fine furniture.
-The areas around the sink, range, dishwasher, oven and toe kicks are the most susceptible to water, wood’s worst enemy.
-Wipe up spills and water marks as they occur.
-Avoid hanging damp or wet dish towels over the doors of the cabinets.
-The moisture will cause permanent damage to the finish.
+Treat your cabinets as you would any fine furniture.
+Remember…water is wood’s worst enemy.
+The areas around the sink, range, dishwasher, oven, and toe kicks are the most susceptible to water.
+Wipe up spills and watermarks as they occur.
+Avoid hanging damp or wet dish towels over the doors of the cabinets, as the moisture will cause permanent damage to the finish.

-- If your cabinets have glass doors, clean the glass carefully.
+If your cabinets have glass doors, clean the glass carefully.
 Do not spray glass cleaner directly onto glass.
 Instead, apply the cleaner onto a cloth or paper towel, then wipe the glass.
-Glass cleaners that contain ammonia can damage wood finishes and the protective finishes on many metal handles or other hardware.
+Glass cleaners that contain ammonia can damage wood finishes as well as the protective finishes on many metal handles and other hardware.

-- Avoid using your dishcloth to clean or dry cabinets.
-It may contain traces of detergent or grease.
+Avoid using your dishcloth to clean or dry cabinets, as it may contain traces of detergent or grease.